ArturoDent/jump-and-select/README.md

 [&emsp; ] - Explore allowing input via 'paste' as well.
 [&emsp; ] - Consider adding a setting to make queries be interpreted as regex's in keybindings.
 [&emsp; ] - Consider cancelling multiMode if change editor.
+[&emsp; ] - Should there be a notification for no match on a query?

 ## Release Notes